agomezsegura/Project-Week-1-Build-Your-Own-Game/your-project/README.md

 ## Rules
 *Briefly describe the rules of the game.*
 Tic-Tac-Toe is a turn based game where two players aim to place three *marks* in a row.
 The board is formed by 9 cells where the players can assign their *marks* if the cell is empty.
 The game starts will all the cells *empty*, enabling the first player to assign a *mark* anywhere.
-After one player has ticked a square, it is the turn of the next player to assign his mark, until all the cells are full.
+After one player has *marked* a cell, it is the turn of the next player to assign his mark, until all the cells are full.
 If at any point in the game a player manages to place three *marks* in a row, the game finishes and that player wins the game.
 If the game ends when all the cells are *marked* the match is a draw.

 ## Workflow
 *Outline the workflow you used in your project.
 What are the steps you went through?*